We worship on Sundays at 11:00 a.m. in person and online. There's a place for you!

 959 SE 6th Avenue, Deerfield Beach, FL 33441

-Copyright © 2023 Zion — Ministries Under the Cross – All Rights Reserved.
+Copyright © 2025 Zion — Ministries Under the Cross – All Rights Reserved.

 Zion is a community of faith based in Deerfield Beach, Florida, and a congregation of the Florida-Bahamas Synod of the Evangelical Lutheran Church in America.
+Zion is a Reconciling in Christ (RIC) community, and extends God's radical welcome to all people, because we're all created in God's image.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.